-Romania: In accordance with a new law, Hidroelectrica’s IPO effectively postponed17.
-August 2020. / SEE Energy News
+Romania: In accordance with a new law, Hidroelectrica’s IPO effectively postponed, SEE Energy News

 The law which temporarily prohibits the sale of stakes in state-owned companies was approved by the Romanian President Klaus Iohannis.
 This law also effectively postpones the long awaited listing of electricity producer Hidroelectrica.